-These factors lead to a significantly improved time-to-market and a reduction in platform design risk and effort.
+If you select a well-supported open source OS, these factors can lead to a significantly improved time-to-market and a reduction in platform design risk and effort.

 Many ask: With so many Linux-based platforms available in the market, why use the Yocto Project instead of a standard non-embedded binary distribution such as Debian or Ubuntu?

-The Yocto Project is often described as an umbrella project, that is, a group of different open source projects hosted by the Linux Foundation that come together to collaborate on tools, best practices and software to help create custom Linux-based embedded operating system platforms.
+The Yocto Project is often described as an umbrella project; that is, a group of different open source projects hosted by the Linux Foundation that come together to collaborate on tools, best practices and software to help create custom Linux-based embedded operating system platforms.

 This means you never start from scratch, and never have to feel like you are building something from nothing.
 What's more, with regular releases Yocto project is well-maintained and constantly advancing.
 Digi's Yocto instance, Digi Embedded Yocto, provides a wide range of support libraries and documentation to assist you in developing your next project and getting to market on your timeline.